phamousq/FunctionalImagingLab/hw5/media/readme.md

-Files here are located at https://drive.google.com/drive/folders/1JB5psGk1W1nJ7ojRWgKt5uZxs6z-mySV
+Files here are located at https://drive.google.com/drive/folders/1JB5psGk1W1nJ7ojRWgKt5uZxs6z-mySV and to be converted to .mat with the matlab file